 1. Get up, walk away and ignore the puppy.

-This will just leave the puppy in a stimulated state and they will most likely chase you and begin biting at your pant leg.
+This will just leave the puppy in a stimulated state and they will most likely chase you and begin biting at your legs.

-2. Scream ouch or “yelp” like a puppy, pull your hands away, then, ignore the puppy.
+2. Scream ouch or “yelp” like a puppy, pull your hands away and then ignore the puppy.

-Sometimes the yelp can startle the puppy, but over time they also tend to get stimulated by the yelp and by pulling your hand away you can trigger prey drive when you pull your hand away.
+Sometimes the yelp can startle the puppy, but over time it also tends to stimulate the puppy and you can easily trigger prey drive when you pull your hand away.

 3. Redirect the puppy’s biting to another object.